ceramicnetwork/rust-ceramic/UPGRADE.md

   },
 ```

-Second, set and environment variable for the `js-ceramic` process so it knows its talking to `ceramic-one` and not Kubo.
+Second, set an environment variable for the `js-ceramic` process so it knows its talking to `ceramic-one` and not Kubo.

     CERAMIC_RECON_MODE=true